 Ties are annoying in general and are a lot more rare in Element Poker than in standard poker.
-Whoever has the card in their made hand with the highest atomic number wins.
+If two people have the same hand (i.e. one pair), whoever has the card in their made hand with the highest atomic number wins.
 Plutonium is the highest element in the game and is therefore a valuable card to have.

 Making a Straight

 The atomic number is also used in order to generate a straight.
 Since it's more difficult to get a straight in Element Poker than in regular poker, this hand is more valuable than a full house!
 [See below for the hand rankings reference card.]

 The ultimate hand in Element Poker is the very rare atomic straight flush!
 Match 5 elements of the same suit and in atomic number order and your hand can't be beat!

 Each deck comes with enough reference cards for a nine-player game and the hand rankings included can be used for Texas Hold 'Em or any other typical poker variant.

 A Shoutout to My Fellow Teachers